 - 54. College programme weight: This is the sum of all the programme weight values in the formula funding grid.
 This forms the basis of the formula funding for a college. - 55.
-Sum of past successful completions and enrolments: This is the sum of the values referred to in paragraphs 51 and 52.
-These totals are important inputs into the determination of the output bonus referred to in paragraph 59. - 56.
-Assumed value of fees charged: This is a calculated value using values from the in-line part of the formula funding grid as well as the total funding base rate of DHET.
+Sum of past successful completions and enrolments: This is the sum of the values referred to in paragraphs 52 and 53.
+These totals are important inputs into the determination of the output bonus referred to in paragraph 59. - Assumed value of fees charged: This is a calculated value using values from the in-line part of the formula funding grid as well as the total funding base rate of the DHET.
 Specifically, the programme weight values and the assumed fee level values from the in-line part of the grid are needed.
-The assumed value of fees charged should reflect the total monetary value of the assumed fee level, and is used as an important benchmark against which to measure the correctness of the fee-setting processes described in paragraph 70. - 57.
-Assumed value of fee income: This is the expected monetary value of college fee income. - 58.
+The assumed value of fees charged should reflect the total monetary value of the assumed fee level, and is used as an important benchmark against which to measure the correctness of the fee-setting processes described in paragraph 70

 College allocation before output bonus: This is the total monetary allocation for the college before the addition of a possible output bonus.
-The College Allocation before output bonus (CA1, where 1 represents before output bonus) is the College Programme Weight (CPW) referred to in paragraph 54 multiplied by the total funding base rate (FBR{Tot}) of DHET.
+The college allocation before output bonus (CAI) is the college programme weight (CPW) referred to in paragraph 54 multiplied by the total funding base rate ( $FBR{Tot}$ ) of the DHET.

-$CA1 = CPW \times FBR{Tot}$
+$CAI = CPW \times FBR{Tot}$

-The sub-total for each of the three economic categories should be calculated using the category-specific funding base rate from the bottom-line part of the grid and the assumed fee level, full-time equivalent students and category-specific funding weight from the in-line part of the grid.
-The sub-totals for the three economic categories should not be the total college allocation simply split up in proportion to the category-specific funding base rates, as this would not yield an accurate result.
+[specific funding base rate from the bottom-line part of the grid and the assumed fee level, full-time equivalent students and category-specific funding weight from the in-line part of the grid.
+The sub-totals for the three economic categories should not be the total college allocation simply split up in proportion to the category-specific funding base rates, as this would not yield an accurate result.]

 - 59. Output bonus: This is a monetary bonus which the college receives in recognition of efficient or outstanding service delivery.
 The methodology for calculating the bonus is a DHET determination.
-However, in arriving at the methodology, the following should be considered: - (a) The ratio of past successful completions to past enrolments, and previous versions of this ratio, applicable to previous years (see paragraphs 51 and 53).
-Both absolute levels of this ratio, and improvements in this ratio over time, should be taken into account. - (b) Attainment of development targets in the strategic plan of the college, including targets relating to the representivity of students. - (c) Average examination scores attained by students.
+However, in arriving at the methodology, the following should be considered: - a) The ratio of past successful completions to past enrolments, and previous versions of this ratio, applicable to previous years (see paragraphs 51 and 53).
+Both absolute levels of this ratio, and improvements in this ratio over time, should be taken into account. - b) Attainment of development targets in the strategic plan of the college, including targets relating to the representivity of students. - c) Average examination scores attained by students.